 git-prime

-Ensure your 160-bit git commit hashes are Number Theoretic compliant
+Ensure your 160-bit git commit hashes are Number Theoretic compliant.

 [PRIME CERTIFIED]